mkiesinski/earworm/README.md

 The application will detect the format of the media file by the extension (e.g. `mp3` for audio, `webm` for `video`, etc) and play the file.
 Media requests are queued and will play concurrently until all commands are dequeued.

+There is also a built-in `!sfx` command that will list random sound effects.
+They can also be filtered but adding a filter text (e.g. `!sfx <filter>`.
+Latest alerts can also be  viewed by using the special `latest` filter.

 ### Supported Formats

 #### Audio